Orford Ness: History

 The peninsula was formerly administered by the Ministry of Defence, which conducted secret military tests during both world wars and the Cold War.
 The site was selected as the location for the Orfordness Beacon, one of the earliest experiments in long-range radio navigation.
 The Beacon was set up in 1929 and used in the pre-war era.
 In the 1930s Orford Ness was the site of the first purpose-built experiments on the defence system that would later be known as radar.
 Having proved the technology on Orford Ness, Robert Watson-Watt and his team moved to nearby Bawdsey Manor and developed the Chain Home radar system in time for its vital role in the Battle of Britain.

 The Atomic Weapons Research Establishment had a base on the site, used for environmental testing, i.e. testing conducted to determine the functional performance of a component or system under conditions that simulate the real environment in which the component or system is expected to operate.
 Many of the buildings from this time remain clearly visible from the quay at Orford, including the distinctive "pagodas".

 In the late 1960s an experimental Anglo-American military over-the-horizon radar known as Cobra Mist was built on the peninsula.
 It closed in 1973, and in the late 1970s and early 1980s the site and building were re-used for the Orfordness transmitting station.
 This powerful medium-wave radio station – originally owned and run by the Foreign Office, then the BBC and, after privatisation in the 1990s, a series of private companies – was best known for transmitting the BBC World Service in English around the clock to continental Europe on 648 kHz from September 1982 until March 2011.
 The following year, the site became disused until Radio Caroline began broadcasting from it in December 2017.

+National Trust researchers investigating a concrete ring 50m in circumference on Orford Ness believe it was part of a US Air Force over the horizon nuclear detonation and launch detection called R-System.
+The ring supported a steerable helical antenna, and remained a mysterious feature of Orford Ness until researchers contacted one of the designers of R-System, Ed Lyon, in 2020.
+Lyon was unaware that the US Air Force had constructed any R-System antenna in the UK; however the ring and surrounding structures are identical to sites in New Mexico.

 Orford Ness is now owned by the National Trust and is open to the public under the name Orford Ness National Nature Reserve, though access is strictly controlled to protect the fragile habitats and due to a residual danger to the public from the site's former use by the military.
 Access is available only by the National Trust ferry from Orford Quay on designated open days.
 Urban explorers have also visited the site.